 Our plan would like for you to consider the impact that your decision will have on thousands of small and medium plan investors nationwide who are only able to realize the full benefits of stable value by investing through commingled stable value funds.
-Stable value funds are an integral component of our retirement programs for hard-working public sector employees.
+Stable value funds are in integral component of our retirement programs for hardworking public sector employees.

 Stable value has and continues to be a popular investment option for our plan participants as it provides them with returns that are similar to an intermediate bond fund with risk levels comparable to a money market fund.
 The funds provide an essential balance against the risk of equity funds in long-term portfolios.
-Stable value's attractiveness as an investment option stems from returns that average 2%-4% greater than money market instruments, without a corresponding increase in risk.
-Currently, our plan's stable value assets are invested in the VantageTrust PLUS Fund managed by the ICMA Retirement Corporation.
+Stable value's attractiveness as an investment option stems from returns that average 2% to 4% greater than money market instruments, without a corresponding increase in risk.